yashsinha1611/sfdocs_Build_AI/docs/Integrations/plugin/auroraDB.md

-# AuroraDB
+# Monitor Aurora Database

 ## Overview

-Amazon Aurora is a relational database engine that is fully managed and supports compatibility with both MySQL and PostgreSQL.
+Amazon Aurora is a cloud-native relational database engine and it is compatible with both MySQL and PostgreSQL.
+The metrics of Aurora DB are gathered by sfPoller and displayed within the dashboard of SnappyFlow.

 ## Prerequisites

-IAM Role with access to CloudWatch.
+To collect metrics of Aurora DB, it is necessary to have an IAM Role with CloudWatch access and sfpoller set up within your AWS environment.

+[Click here](/docs/sfPoller/aws_setup) to learn more about setting up sfpoller in your AWS environment.

 ##### Create a Policy to Access CloudWatch